 One part of the analysis is concerned with activities in the exporting country.
 The starting point for this is the orchard where the fruit is being grown.
-In some cases, pests may be completely absent from some orchards and apples coming from these orchards will therefore be free of those pests.
-For example, for a pest known to be absent from orchards on the North Island of New Zealand, the overall probability of it being present on apples from the whole of New Zealand is lower than if it were widely distributed.
-However, the analysis also considers the possibility of a load of apples arriving from an area of New Zealand where a specific pest may be concentrated.
+In some cases, pests may be completely absent from some orchards and apples coming from these orchards will therefore be free of those pests, assuming contamination with pests does not occur through the packing and transport chain.
+For example, for a pest known to be absent from orchards on the North Island of New Zealand, the overall probability of it being present on apples from the whole of New Zealand is lower than if it were widely distributed, assuming apples are also sourced from the South Island.
+However, the analysis also considers the possibility of apples arriving from an area of New Zealand where a specific pest may be concentrated.

 The next step considers the likelihood that the pest will be present on the apples that are picked for export.
 Note that the pest categorisation stage of the risk analysis eliminates pests that have such a small likelihood of being present on or in apple fruit that they do not constitute a threat to Australia.
-Very few of the pests of concern for New Zealand apples are primarily pests of apple fruit, but they may require further consideration because they are associated with apple fruit.
+Very few of the pests of concern for New Zealand apples are primarily pests of apple fruit, (for example, they may be root pathogens or only attack leaves of apple trees), but they may require further consideration because they may become associated with apple fruit.
 This has been further discussed in a section of the report dealing with contaminants.